National Print Museum

 Built in 1825 in Greek Revival style and commonly known as the ‘pepper canister’ on account of its appearance, St Stephen’s is one of...

 A staunch defender of the traditional pub aesthetic, Ryan's (as it's referred to by its older clientele) has adjusted to the modern age...

 At the heart of this lovely, occasionally boisterous restaurant is a Neapolitan pizza oven, used to create some of the best pizzas in...

 Haddington Rd · interesting places nearby

 National Print Museum information

 You don’t have to be into printing to enjoy this quirky little museum, where personalised guided tours are offered in a delightfully casual and compelling way.
 A video looks at the history of printing in Ireland and then you wander through the various (still working) antique presses amid the smell of ink and metal.

-The guides are excellent and can tailor the tours to suit your special interests – for example, anyone interested in history can get a detailed account of the difficulties encountered by the rebels of 1916 when they tried to get the proclamation printed.
-Upstairs, there are lots of old newspaper pages recording important episodes in Irish history over the last century.
+The guides are excellent and can tailor the tours to suit your special interests – for example, anyone interested in history can get a detailed account of the difficulties encountered by the rebels of 1916 when they tried to have the proclamation printed.
+Upstairs there are lots of old newspaper pages recording important episodes in Irish history over the last century.